 Academic dishonesty or academic misconduct is any type of cheating that occurs in relation to a formal academic exercise.
 Academic dishonesty/misconduct may include any of the following: Plagiarism and/or sharing materials/content/answers through any means.
-(See Student Code of Conduct)
+(See Instructional Grading and Reporting Handbook)